 First, the identified RES potentials up to 2020 are discussed in terms of overall RES potential on final energy demand on a national level.
 Additionally, the potentials within the electricity sector are illustrated in more detail on national level as well as on technology level.
-In this study we always refer to the realizable mid-term potential - this potential that is maximal achievable, assuming that all existing barriers can be overcome and all driving forces are active.
-Thereby, general parameters as e.g. market growth rates, planning constraints are taken into account.
+Since, in this study all RES potentials refer to the realizable mid-term potential, a brief description of potential categorization is given below: